New Cengage Report Finds Recent College Graduates Feel Underqualified to Enter the Workforce

 - Half of graduates (50 percent) didn’t apply to entry-level jobs because they felt underqualified

-- One in five (21 percent) say their college didn’t provide them with needed job skills; nearly two in five (38 percent) occasionally or rarely use the skills they learned
+- One in five (21 percent) say their college didn’t provide them with needed job ready skills; nearly two in five (38 percent) occasionally or rarely use the skills they learned

 - Nearly half of graduates don’t believe their education was worth what they paid, and one in three don’t believe their education helped them land their job